O. Reg. 332/16: SMALL CLAIMS COURT - FEES AND ALLOWANCES

 (3) The following fees are payable to clerks of the Small Claims Court, in addition to those payable under subsection (2), in an application under the Repair and Storage Liens Act:

-3. On the issue of an initial certificate, a final certificate or a writ of seizure, $55.
+3. On the issue of an initial or final certificate, $99.

 Fees and allowances payable to bailiff